The Importance of PPE Inspections

 PPE inspections play an important role in workplace health and safety, helping minimize workers’ exposure to workplace hazards and reducing the severity of injuries or illnesses.

-Check with your local regulatory body for specific PPE requirements and guidelines.
+Check with your local regulator for specific requirements and guidelines.